chunheisiu/StockDisplay/README.md

 ![Screenshot](screenshots/screenshot.png)

 ### Instructions
 To add a stock that you wish to display in the dashboard, enter its ticker symbol in the text box and click the "Plus" sign.
-Alternatively, supplied the list of ticker symbols, comma-seperated, in the URL in the following format, with the symbols
+Alternatively, supply the list of ticker symbols, comma-separated, in the URL in the following format:

 `https://stockdisplay.chunheisiu.com/?symbols=<symb1>,<symb2>...`